 - Socialising the dog into your life during the critical development phase which is usually ending by the time you go to conventional training classes

-It is the building blocks to improving both obedience and manners as the dog get older.
+It is the building block to improving both obedience and manners as the dog gets older.

-A few lessons with minimal practice with your your puppy will not lead to a well trained dog!!
+A few lessons with minimal practice with your puppy will not lead to a well-trained dog!!

-To qualify for the puppy rate of training your dog will need to be 5 months old or less.
+To qualify for the puppy rate of training, your dog will need to be 20 weeks or less.

-I have weekday dates which you can see availability and book times via the link below.
-If you want weekend sessions then please contact me directly.
+I have weekday dates, and you can see availability and book times via the link below.
+If you want weekend sessions, then don’t hesitate to get in touch with me directly.

 Teaching Recall and Loose Lead Walking at 12 weeks: Videos

-As you can see he is very responsive and is quickly getting the concept of stopping near his owner’s leg will deliver a reward.
-The leg is the reward spot and Rusty is learning this is the place to be and so we have a loose lead!!
+As you can see, he is very responsive and quickly understands that stopping near his owner’s leg will deliver a reward.
+The leg is the reward spot, and Rusty is learning this is the place to be, so we have a loose lead!!

-By using classical and operant conditioning with new puppies means we can set their default to ‘no pulling on the lead’.
-Of course, this takes a lot of practise work and patience on the part of the owner and this lady is doing a great job.
+Using classical and operant conditioning with new puppies means we can set their default to ‘no pulling on the lead’.
+Of course, this takes a lot of practice work and patience on the owner’s part, and this lady is doing a great job.

-This is Hodge a 12 week old puppy who has been trained to respond to the whistle for his recall.
+This is Hodge, a 12-week old puppy trained to respond to the whistle for his recall.
 Using classical and operant conditioning Hodge has been taught very early a good recall.